 Richard Vaughan established his first workshop as a designer/maker of furniture to commission in Sydney in 1983.
 He first exhibited in 1985 at the Sydney Opera House with the Woodworkers’ Association of NSW.
 He was later chairman of the Association and is an Honorary Life Member.
 He has exhibited regularly with the Association and in various other exhibitions.

 He was an inaugural director of Studio Woodworkers Australia.

-In 2003 Richard fled the increasing frenzy of Sydney and moved to Brisbane where he set up his dream workshop (minus bucolic setting) from scratch and continues his practice as a bespoke furniture maker.
+In 2003 Richard fled the increasing frenzy of Sydney and moved to Brisbane where he set up his dream workshop (minus bucolic setting) from scratch and continues his practice as a designer maker of woodwork to order/commision

 He works almost exclusively from the glorious palette of native Australian hardwoods to create pieces unique to the individual client.
 Meeting with the prospective owner and getting a sense of their personality and tastes as well as their requirements for the piece is a vital and stimulating part of the process of design

 He also runs classes in fine woodwork in his workshop two nights a week.
 Typically the students are people with “real jobs”, at desks, who crave tangible expression and tell him he doesn’t know how lucky he is.

 In March - April 2009 Richard was a guest teacher at Center for Furniture Craftsmanship in Maine.